-Boulder Community Hospital has had an effective, rapid response team in place since September of 2005 – the BCH STAT Team.
+Boulder Community Health has had an effective, rapid response team in place since September of 2005 – the BCH STAT Team.
 The team is comprised of three experienced and trained clinical professionals:

 - An ICU nurse